Diffeomorphisms of 4-manifolds with boundary and exotic embeddings: Exotic embeddings of 3-manifolds in 4-manifolds

 in the Hodgson-Weeks census which correspond to 3-manifolds in \cite[Table 1]{FM21}. \end{itemize} Then, for any Spin$^c$-structure $\mathfrak{t}$ on $Y$, there is no irreducible Seiberg--Witten solution to $(Y, \mathfrak{t}, g)$, i.e. $Y$ is a strong L-space. \end{lem}

-\begin{proof} Since 3-manifolds listed in (i) have positive scalar curvature, by Weitzenbeck formula, we see that there is no irreducible Seiberg--Witten solution to $(Y, \mathfrak{t}, g)$.
+\begin{proof} Since 3-manifolds listed in (i) have positive scalar curvature, by the Weitzenb\"{o}ck formula, we see that there is no irreducible Seiberg--Witten solution to $(Y, \mathfrak{t}, g)$.
 For hyperbolic 3-manifolds in (iv), \cite[Theorem 1.1]{FM21} implies the conclusion. \end{proof}